Hal Foster

-Harold Rudolf Foster, FRSA (August 16, 1892 – July 25, 1982) was a Canadian-American comic strip artist and writer best known as the creator of the comic strip Prince Valiant.
+Harold Rudolf Foster (August 16, 1892 – July 25, 1982) was a Canadian-American comic strip artist and writer best known as the creator of the comic strip Prince Valiant.
 His drawing style is noted for its high level of draftsmanship and attention to detail.

 Born in Halifax, Nova Scotia, Canada, Foster moved to the United States in 1921, and began his illustration career in Chicago, eventually becoming an American citizen.
 In 1928, he began one of the earliest adventure comic strips, an adaptation of Edgar Rice Burroughs's Tarzan.
-In 1937, he created his signature strip, the weekly Prince Valiant, a fantasy adventure set in medieval times.
+In 1937, he created his signature strip, the weekly Prince Valiant, a fantasy adventure set in the Middle Ages.
 The strip featured Foster's dexterous, detailed artwork; Foster eschewed word balloons, preferring to have narration and dialogue in captions.

 Early life

 Born in Halifax, Nova Scotia, Foster was a staff artist for Stovel, Commercial Art Co., W.M.
 Buckley Studio, and Brigdens Limited in Winnipeg.
 In 1919, Foster rode his bicycle to Chicago to see what the job market was like.
 He later moved there in 1921, and began working for the Jahn & Ollier Engraving Co.
 Foster freely "audited" classes at the Chicago Academy of Fine Arts, a practice commonly made back then by poor students, which is confirmed by the fact that the Art Institute has no record of him taking formal classes.
 The illustrator J. C. Leyendecker was an early influence on Foster.

 In 1925, Foster began working for the Chicago advertising studio Palenske-Young, Inc., and his clients were: Union Pacific Railroad, Johnson Outboard Motors, Wurlitzer Grand Pianos, Jelke Margarine, and the International Truck Company.
 In 1928, Palenske-Young was hired by Joseph Henry “Joe” Neebe, owner of Famous Books and Plays, to adapt the novel Tarzan by Edgar Rice Burroughs into a 10-week comic strip series.
 Foster was selected to illustrate the adaptation, which first appeared in the British weekly magazine Tit-Bits on October 20, 1928.
 The series was later published in the United States, beginning on January 7, 1929.
 Foster returned to do the Tarzan Sunday strip beginning September 27, 1931, continuing until Burne Hogarth took over the Sunday Tarzan on May 9, 1937.